 In exchange for agreeing to not withdraw your money during this term, you get a fixed rate of interest that is generally higher than what you would get from a savings account that allows regular withdrawals.

-As you agree to lock your money away for a fixed term, it is not suitable for those wanting access to their money, especially on a regular basis.
+As you agree to lock your money away for a fixed term, it's not suitable for those wanting access to their money, especially on a regular basis.

-Keep in mind that it is usually recommended to have at least 3 months’ worth of monthly income in an instant or limited access savings account before you opt to lock your money away.
+Keep in mind that it's usually recommended to have at least 3 months’ worth of monthly income in an instant or limited access savings account before you opt to lock your money away.

-With Fixed Rate Bonds, the ‘term’ is the amount of time you choose to lock your money away for, i.e. 1 year.
+With fixed rate bonds, the ‘term’ is the amount of time you choose to lock your money away for, e.g. 1 year.

 No, the interest rate is fixed until your account matures.

-Here at the Co-operative Bank, on maturity of your Fixed Rate Bond, we transfer your money into an instant access account, so you can withdraw your money if you wish to, or reinvest into a different account, either with us or a different provider.
+Here at the Co-operative Bank, on maturity of your fixed rate bond (The Co-operative Bank Fixed Term Deposit), we transfer your money into an instant access account.
+This allows you to withdraw your money if you wish to, or reinvest into a different account, either with us or a different provider.

-4-6 weeks before your Fixed Rate Bond reaches maturity, we will contact you to let you know of your options.
-These include re-investing in another Fixed Rate Bond, withdrawing your money or both.
+Around 4 weeks before your fixed rate bond reaches maturity, we will contact you to let you know of your options.
+These include re-investing in another fixed rate bond, withdrawing your money or both.

 As children have the same income tax allowance as adults, the interest earned in a child’s name is also liable to tax.
 You can find more information about interest on savings for children on the gov.uk website.

-Here at the Co-operative Bank, you can open a Fixed Rate Bond if you are a UK resident and have a minimum of £1,000 to deposit.
+Here at the Co-operative Bank, you can open a fixed rate bond if you are a UK resident aged 16 or over and have a minimum of £1,000 to deposit.

 This way, you would always have money maturing whilst maximising the higher return that often comes with longer terms.

-You have to make sure, however, that you don’t need to access your money before the end of the term.
+However, you'd have to make sure that you wouldn’t need to access your money before the end of the term.

 Depending on what Income Tax band you’re in, you may get up to £1,000 of tax-free interest.
 Learn more about tax on savings interest by visiting the gov.uk website.

-Fixed Rate Bonds are available as tax-free savings accounts if you go for a Fixed Rate ISA.
-A Fixed Rate ISA operates in exactly the same way as any other Fixed Rate Bond, except the interest that you earn is free of income tax.
+A fixed rate ISA is a tax-free alternative to a fixed rate bond.
+A fixed rate ISA operates in exactly the same way as any other fixed rate bond, except the interest that you earn is free of income tax.

-No, as long as you don’t withdraw your money until maturity, you’ll get all your money back plus the interest you’ve earned.
+As long as you don’t withdraw your money until maturity, you should get all your money back plus the interest you’ve earned.

 Some providers do allow withdrawals, but often with a heavy penalty such as a reduced interest rate or a charge.